MananAg-1784/NSE-web-scrapper/README.md

 * **Data Storage** : Extracted data can be stored in the form of a `.csv` file and collected in the form of `dict`
 * **Builtin Logger** :  for logging all the details in 3 levels (info, warning, error) in the `log.log` file

-Check the `run.py` file for some dummy codes and examples of now to use and store the data gathered from the scrapper in a database
+`run.ipynb` file for some dummy codes and examples of now to use and extract data from the web scrapper
+<br>`database.ipynb` contains codes how to load your extracted data into a database in the format given below
+<br>`requirements.txt` - All the required dependencies and packages
+<br>`stock_data/` - Contains few example files for column names and structure of extracted data

 ## How to Use